Squarespace reportedly raises about $200 million at a $1.7 billion valuation

 “It’s the most requested feature on the platform right now,” Squarespace CEO Anthony Casalena told Bloomberg.
 “A lot of people are there building a brand.
 They want to sell something.”

-Squarespace had previously raised $78.5 million from General Atlantic, Index Ventures and others.
+Squarespace had previously raised $78.5 million from General Atlantic, Index Ventures, Accel and others.
 Squarespace declined to comment on the deal.Featured Image: Photo by Neilson Barnard/Getty Images for New York Magazine/Getty Images

 0